kilroy-code/distributed-security/docs/implementation.md

 ```
 (Encryption in Distributed-Security is base64 encoded, which does not include the separator character.)

-The maximum memory size is not limited by the algorithm this way, but only by available memory.
+The maximum result size is not limited by the algorithm this way, but only by available memory.
 We unit-test with 10 MB messages.

 ## Combining Keys